Rio de Janeiro is a city that caters for 6.7 million hungry mouths (Instituto Brasileiro de Geografia).

 If you are looking for more of a knife and fork kind of dish, choose the filé mignon with batatas portuguesas and a side of pineapple (it just really is melt in your mouth goodness).
 Batatas portugueses are homemade crisps, or potato chips for our American buddies.
 Small circular fried potato about half a centimetre thick and absolutely 100 x better than French fries.
 This is the best place in town to eat these bad boys.

-Traditional Exotic Food @territorioaprazivel
+Traditional Amazonian Food @territorioaprazivel

 5. O Bom Galeto

-Traditional Chicken – @obomgaleto
+Traditional Brazilian Chicken – @obomgaleto